Formbricks

 To get the most out of panel and community surveys, you must actively manage respondent quality and engagement.
 Start by using detailed screener questions at the beginning of your survey to filter out any unqualified participants who may have slipped through the initial profiling.
 For proprietary communities, like Airbnb's host panel, fostering a sense of belonging with exclusive content and feedback loops is crucial for long-term participation.

 Always be transparent about the purpose of the research and how the data will be used.
 A clear and fair incentive structure, whether monetary or points-based, is essential for maintaining a healthy and responsive panel.
 Finally, regularly monitor data for signs of professional survey-takers, such as impossibly fast completion times or inconsistent answers across surveys.
+A strong customer segmentation strategy will help you build more targeted panels and get more relevant insights.

 8. QR Code Distribution